jesperberth/automationclass/lab06/lab6.md

 Log on to server "ansibleserver.ansible.local" using ssh

-Use git to get the new network playbook
+Use git to get the playbook

 __Type:__